 The FAA has acted with an exceptionally clumsy hand on this, reminescent of the failed attempts by the Federal Communications Commission (FCC) in the 1970’s to enforce licensing of Citizen’s Band (CB) radios in a era when millions of motorists used them to locate and neutralize police speed traps on 55 mph highways.
 So many people simply ignored CB licensing that the entire scheme collapsed, much like the 55 mph speed limit did a few years later.
 To this day CB radios require no license.
 Now, the FCC finds that licensing of the better walkie-talkies, those on the General Mobile Radio Service (GMRS) band has also become unenforceable.
 Thus, wideaspread low-threshold civilian defiance of radio licensing has defeated the FCC on two different bands.
 In addition the FCC has never been able to shut down anarchist and other pirate radio stations broadcasting on the treasured broadcast bands and keep them shut down, nor have they been able to collect on those $10,000 fines they attempt to impose.
 There is no plausable risk to refusing to pay-except for holders of FCC licenses.

-If this becomes reality, drones will still be sold to the public under the fiction that they will be registered, much like CB radios in 1977 or GMRS walkie-talkies today.
+Drones are of course still be sold to the public under the fiction that they will be registered, much like CB radios in 1977 or GMRS walkie-talkies today.
 Operators of the walkie-talkies are sometimes referred to in the radio world as “bubble pack pirates.”
 Soon the skies up to 100 feet or so might be filled with bubble pack pirates of another sort if the FAA pushes to far.
 If engaged by law enforcement, they will simply be abandoned as indeed many already are.
 After all, drones are cheap and lawyers are expensive.
 All an operator has to do is buy the drone with cash and ensure that it is wiped free of fingerprints.

 While both drone and model airplane hobbyists become bubble pack pirates, those who use drones to defy the will of the government will continue to operate unimpeded more like broadcast radio pirates.
 We all know the FCC has become a joke in stopping any kind of radio piracy.
 Will the FAA share their fate, and like the FCC find that the “little guys” just completely outmaneuver them?
 In this kind of “dogfight,” the general public has always been able to outmaneuver seemingly any government agency.

 OK, now let’s talk about how the general public can use drones to stop governmental agencies from harassing them from the air, thus literally taking back air superiority.
 I will use the uprising in Baltimore after Freddie Gray was murdered by police for an example.
 During the entire week plus of protests and uprisings, police helicopters prowled the skies and the FBI flew at least two light aircraft carrying cell phone tracking equipment and other surveillance hardware to spy on the people.
 A swarm of drones could have closed the skies to these attackers, with presence pre-announced for air safety reasons.
 Essentially protesters would have issued their own “notice to airmen” that intensive drone operations would take place over the city, thus forcing the police helicopters and the FBI planes to stay away.
 Mostly likely they would simply have never taken off given safe and suffcient notice.
-As far back as 2011 the NYPD threw a fit when Occupy Wall Street proposed to fly a camera drone over that city, wanting a monopoly of the sky for themselves.
+As far back as 2011 the NYPD threw a fit when Occupy Wall Street proposed to fly a camera drone over that city, wanting a monopoly of the sky (control of the high ground) for themselves.
 Now the tools to take that monopoly away are in the hands of the people, with hundreds of thousands of drones already in use.
 If all those drones already have to be flown illegally, the threshold for using them to support other things disfavored by police will be greatly lowered.

 Now for my own “notice to airmen:” If you fly, whether manned or not, never allow your flight operations to put the general public at risk!
 Stay away from airports, stay all the way away from peaceful civilian aircraft, stay under the 400 foot limit when flying for practice or recreation,stay under that 55 pound limit unless over water, and do not fly drones or model aircraft over populated areas for entertainment.
 Don’t fly over crowds at all, even at airshows the area directly under the planes is always kept free of spectators as even licensed pilots in certified aircraft can and do crash.
 If you fly a drone or model aircraft, expect some crashes (in the old days it was a LOT of crashes) and make sure those crashes cannot bring harm to people.
 If you fly stupid and someone gets hurt, you (and the FAA, and the newpapers and TV press) will have only yourself to blame.
 Don’t fly big “flying lawnmowers” as some call large unmanned multirotor drones at all unless you are an expert, are well away from any populated area, and have mutiple redundant computers onboard that will land the drone safely if the control link is lost or hacked.
-Never fly such a drone with an unencrypted control link, as you do not control the radio spectrum.
+Never fly such a large drone with an unencrypted control link, as you do not control the radio spectrum.